COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: More Discussion

 \subsection{Qualitative Analysis}

 To better illustrate the behavior of our causal completeness reward, we conduct a qualitative analysis on an example from the image captioning task.
-As shown in \textbf{Figure \ref{fig:qualitative_analysis}}, the input image depicts a brown dog jumping mid-air on a grassy field, mouth open, preparing to catch a clearly visible red frisbee.
-The background is bright, suggesting daytime, and there are no notable visual cues indicating sunset or motion intensity beyond the dog's posture.
+As shown in \textbf{Figure \ref{fig:qualitative_analysis}}, the input image depicts a brown and white cat drinking water from a metal faucet in a bathroom sink.